|

 --- was officially

-declared by the English to be the first act of war.
+declared by the English Attorney General as an act of war

-This was the true beginning of the American Revolutionary War.
-This is
+the English government this was the official start of the American Revolutionary War.

 Read the fascinating story of the resourceful